Chilcompton: Education

-Local businesses

-There were four pubs in the village some time ago; currently there are two left - The Somerset Wagon (previously The Railway) and The Redan Inn.
-The Britannia and Naishes Crossing had been the other two - The Britannia being the later of the two to close its doors one last time in the 80s.
+Economy

+Chilcompton is the headquarters of the fashion company Mulberry Group plc.

 There is a local store which belongs to the co-operative society, as a branch of the Radstock district co-operative society.
 There are also two hairdressers in the village, along with a small industrial estate in the north-east of the village.
 This estate has a few units of small businesses such as Nova fitness equipment and a small fruit machine distributor.
-Chilcompton is the headquarters of the fashion company Mulberry Group plc.
+There were four pubs in the village some time ago; currently there are two left: The Somerset Wagon (previously The Railway) and The Redan Inn.
+The Britannia and Naishes Crossing had been the other two, The Britannia being the later of the two to close in the 1980s.

 Religious sites

 The Church of St John The Baptist dates from the 15th century and was largely rebuilt in the 19th.
 The perpendicular embattled tower dates from around 1460 and contains six bells.
 The nave and aisles were completed in 1839 by Jesse Gane and the chancel and flanking chapels in 1897 by Frederick Bligh Bond.
 An enclosed modern structure links it to the adjoining parish hall.
 It is a Grade II* listed building and lies a short distance to the north of the village.
 The ecclesiastical parish is now united with that of Saint Vigor's at Stratton-on-the-Fosse.

 The former Christ Church on Stockhill Road, Downside, was built in 1838 by John Pinch the Younger.
-It was a Commissioners' church which means it was built with money voted by Parliament as a result of the Church Building Acts of 1818 and 1824.
+It was a Commissioners' church, which means it was built with money voted by Parliament as a result of the Church Building Acts of 1818 and 1824.
 The 1818 Act supplied a grant of money and established the Church Building Commission to direct its use, and in 1824 made a further grant of money.
 The building is no longer used for its religious function.
 It has been converted to a private residence.

-Near the village cross there is a modern Catholic church dedicated to St Aldhelm.
-It is served by monks from the nearby Downside Abbey.
+Near the village cross there was a modern Catholic church dedicated to St Aldhelm that was built by Francis Pollen in 1976 and it was served by monks from the nearby Downside Abbey until its closure in 2015.